Treatment as “Like Kind” for the Purposes of a 1031 Exchange

 By: Dwight Kay

-When considering a Delaware Statutory Trust property for a 1031 exchange, investors and their CPAs must also consider the tax treatment of DST properties.
+When considering a Delaware Statutory Trust property for a 1031 exchange, investors and their CPAs must also consider the tax treatment of DST properties – How is a Delaware Statutory Trust taxed?
 This article gives a brief overview of the various Delaware Statutory Trust tax treatment and DST taxation topics that investors should understand and go over with their CPA and tax attorney prior to making any investment decisions.

 Delaware Statutory Trust Tax Return – Year End Accounting and Reporting

 Investors opt for a DST exchange property to defer capital gains tax.
 But what about the Delaware Statutory Trust’s distributions to investors?
 How is a Delaware Statutory Trust taxed in terms of the income it generates?
 Investors would do well to remember that, similar to all other rental properties, the distributions from their Delaware Statutory Trust will be taxed as ordinary income.
 But how is this done?

 When an investor purchases an interest in a DST 1031 exchange property, they will receive a year-end operating statement that shows their pro-rata portion of the properties rental income and expenses.
 They will also receive a Form 1099 which they will then provide to their CPA who will plug the numbers into Schedule E on the investor’s tax return, just like all other rental and commercial property the investor owns.

 However, it’s important to note that the rental income generated from your DST property automatically gets reported to the IRS at the end of each accounting year.
 If you would like to see an example of the year end reporting provided by various DST sponsors please email us at firstname.lastname@example.org or call Kay Properties directly at 1-(855) 899-4597.